14henderson/Python-Stacked-Barplots/README.md

     <img src="https://github.com/14henderson/Python-Stacked-Barplots/blob/main/readmefigures/COVID-Deaths-Tests-Fig.png?raw=true" width=90% alt="Example 4 Horizontal Stacked Barchart created using this library.">
 </p>

 ## Technical implementation
 * Written in Python 3.14.
+Tested and runs on version 3.10 minimum.
 * Written in pure python and minimal dependencies.
 * Open to collaboration: create new and accessible style configurations easily.
 * Written with Pylint following (where sensible) the Google-style documentation.